-&lt;sup>173 The Chemical Manager determines which level of peer review is needed and prepares a publicly available peer review plan.
-See, e.g., NCEA Policy Report, supra note 156, at 5-6.
+&lt;sup>181 The Chemical Manager in consultation with the NCEA Director and other career managers determines which level of peer review is needed and prepares a publicly available peer review plan.
+See, e.g., NCEA Policy Report, supra note 163, at 5-6.